NicolasSiver/nodebb-plugin-ns-points/README.md

 Every post will have additional field: `points`.
 If you want utilize points calculation feature in topic view, you should use theme that supports such type of integration.

-## TODO

-- Add Gifts: ability to add points through ACP with a notification
-- Add Transfers: user can transfer some of his points as a reward for some bounty or help or user generated competition
-- Add Points Grid: multipliers or raw values for different categories
-- Add Fresh Points: provide information for points that are earned today
-- Add Complexity to Point calculation: encourage tags in topic creation
-- Add Custom ranking calculators
-- Add ACP Panel for raw point rewards
-- Add API for raw point rewards
-- Add Custom Notifications for levels
-- Add Presets for ranking calculation
-- Add Sections to Overview page: all time, today, personal.
-- Add Utility for initial point calculation
-- Add Tests (Mocha/Tape)